 - Only operate a chainsaw when you are fully alert and awake.

-- Wear safety apparel, including protection for your eyes and ears, heavy-duty gloves, chaps and steel-toe boots.
+- Wear safety equipment, including protection for your eyes and ears, heavy-duty gloves, chaps and steel-toe boots.

-- Avoid cutting things positioned higher than your chest.
+- Avoid cutting material that is higher than your chest.

-- Don’t start the chainsaw in the same spot where you fueled it as sparks could ignite spilled gasoline.
+- Don’t start the chainsaw in the same spot where you fueled the tool.
+Sparks could ignite spilled gasoline.

-- Keep a drop zone directly under the location where you are cutting.
+- Keep a clear drop zone underneath the cutting location.

 - Always start the chainsaw on the ground with your foot on the rear handle.

-- A chain brake allows you to manually stop the chain as soon as kickback occurs.
+- A chain brake stops the chain as soon as kickback occurs.

-- A chain catcher prevents a broken chain from shooting off the saw.
+- A chain catcher prevents a broken chain from flinging from the saw.

-Today's chainsaws offer a variety of features such as an electronic ignition or heated handle for more efficient, comfortable chainsaw use.
+Today's chainsaws offer a variety of features such as electronic ignition and vibration-reducing handles for more efficient, comfortable chainsaw use.
 Other chainsaw accessories can be added to make using and storing your chainsaw easier.

 - Catalytic converters: These devices control emissions, helping saws comply with environmental regulations.